 Portages: J, K, L

-Day two started with blue skies and warm weather.
+Day two started with blue skies and warm weather — beauty!
 What more could we ask for?
-Seriously, I can’t even tell you how thrilled I was to be back on the water!
-Many warned about the thick amount of mosquitos in Keji, but we saw very few even at our campsite.
+I can’t even tell you how thrilled I was to be back on the water.
+Many warned about the thick amount of mosquitoes in Keji, but we saw very few (even at our campsites).
+You might want to bring a bug jacket and bug spray anyway.

-After packing up camp, we left our campsite around 10:30am onto Lower Silver Lake.
-One of the benefits of paddling in Keji Southern Lakes is exploring all of the smaller lakes only accessible by portage.
+After packing up camp, we left our site around 10:30am onto Lower Silver Lake.
+Paddling in Keji Southern Lakes means exploring all of the smaller lakes, only accessible by portage.
 After a nice paddle up the lake, we took Portage I onto Back Lake and then Portage J onto the much larger Peskowesk Lake.
 Portage J is 1.2 km and took us about 30 minutes.

 Thankfully, Peskowesk wasn’t very windy and the waves were minor.
-My favourite part of today was finding a tiny island on Peskowesk Lake for lunch.
+My favourite part of today was finding a tiny island on the lake for lunch.
 With plenty of flat rock surface, the dubbed-by-us “One Tree Island” was the perfect lunch stop.
-Swimming off the rocks was very fun and refreshing, too!
+It was also easy to fill the gravity filter to replenish our water bottles.
+Swimming off the rocks was fun and refreshing, too!

 After lunch, it was a quick paddle to Portage L and then onto Peskawa Lake.
-Peskawa was much windier and we had to pay closer attention to the waves.
+Peskawa was much windier… and we had to pay closer attention to the waves!
 We paddled across these choppy waters to find Site 40 around 4 o’clock.
-Our campsite felt very remote and the sand beach was a bonus.
-Today’s trip, including a decent lunch break, took about 5.5 hours to complete.
+Our campsite felt very remote and the sand beach was a bonus, with some great hammock trees.
+If you have a chance to visit Site 40, I would take it.
+Today’s trip (including a decent lunch break) took about 5.5 hours to complete.

 Distance: 9 km